moloxiao/awesome-ea/userstory/s001/README.md

 Zoro had a fundamental idea that each segment could operate independently.
 Following this approach, Zoro divided the business into six functions.

 > MVP Tools Info Day1
-> &mdash; Peter create a MVP SaaS Without user system.
+> &mdash; Zoro create a MVP SaaS Without user system.
 > &mdash; Allow Zoro Create Function.
 <img src="/resource/day1_001.png" alt="day1 view">

 ## Tuesday
+Zoro plans to start by selecting one of the six sections for in-depth analysis.
+He aims to build and validate his own model.
+Zoro begins with order placement and analyzes the process of this function.

 ## Wednesday